-Private language schools or institutes are referred to as buxibans in Taiwan, eikaiwa in Japan, training centers in China and hagwons in Korea.
+Private language schools, academies or institutes are referred to as buxibans in Taiwan, eikaiwa in Japan, training centers in China and hagwons in Korea.
 Private schools typically run as after school programs.

 Work hours vary from school to school and country to country.
 Some have easier going work schedules and then others have 40 hour work weeks.
 The salary to teach English in Asia also varies country to country.

 In Korea teachers typically work from about 2-9 Monday-Friday at a hagwon.
 In a kindergarten they work from about 9-6:00pm.
 Kindergartens often have classes in the afternoon for elementary students.
 Teachers in hagwons usually teach around 30 hours a week and on average they usually teach more than those at private schools in other countries.

 I had one contracted job with a hagwon and another with a public school.
 Aside from that I did work in a number of different hagwons and kindergartens as a short term teacher or a substitute teacher.

 I worked in a hagwon called "Wilshire" language school which is a small chain in Korea.
 I taught from about 3-9 or sometimes 3-8, however I would come in about maybe 15-20 minutes earlier to prepare.
 At this point I had already spent 2 years in Taiwan so planning didn't take much time.
 I would usually look at the book to get an idea of what to do and then go.